My ARM AEB-1 development board came with a DB-9 null-modem serial cable. Why?

 What do I mean by “funny”?
 To explain that, we need to talk about the signals, their names, and another decision that made sense at the time but that hasn’t reduced confusion.

-Signal names in RS232 are “relative” to the DTE, so the pin called “transmit data” means “carry a signal from the DTE to the DCE”; and “receive data” means “carry a signal from the DCE to the DTE”.
-The decision has that caused confusion is that the signals have the same names on both ends, even though on the DCE end their direction is often reversed – ie, the DCE transmits on the “receive data” line...because that’s the line that the DTE is listening to!
+Signal names in RS-232 are “relative” to – that is, they are named from the perspective of – the DTE, so the pin called “transmit data” means “carry a signal from the DTE to the DCE”; and “receive data” means “carry a signal from the DCE to the DTE”.
+The decision has that caused confusion is that the signals have the same names on both ends, even though on the DCE end their direction is often reversed.
+For example, the DCE transmits on the “receive data” line, because that’s the line that the DTE is listening on!

-With that short intro, here are the signals on a DB-9.
+With that short introduction, here are the signals on a DB-9.
 I don’t care about DB-25s, and neither should you. ;-)

 And what do the connectors look like?
 Looking at the pins of a male DB-9 they are numbered like this: